rmaicle/rmaicle.github.io/_posts/2015-10-17-dlang-ref_guide.md

 To start relearning D, I think it would also be a good idea to write a [_Guide to the D Programming Language_](/dlang/index.html).
 Writing this guide would definitely contribute to understanding the language better and I intend to share it.
-I'm not sure how well I would do with this but I sure like the challenge.
+I'm not sure how well I would do but I sure like the challenge.

 Hopefully, the guide will evolve to become a good comprehensive reference learning the D programming language.
 Who knows someone else might find it useful.